-Fishing opportunities lie in almost all twenty state parks, providing native brook trout that thrive in the lakes and ponds of the Pocono mountains to the cold headwater streams and famous fly hatch creeks.
+Pennsylvania fishing opportunities lie in almost all twenty state parks, providing native brook trout that thrive in the lakes and ponds of the Pocono Mountains to the cold headwater streams and famous fly hatch creeks.

 Pennsylvania State forest parks provide the most pristine waters in the commonwealth, supporting abundant outdoor life.
-An abundance of streams, ponds, and lakes found in state forests create endless fishing opportunities.
+An abundance of streams, ponds, and lakes found in state forests creates endless fishing opportunities.

 Fish and Boat Commission Regulations

-Information on PA regulations about state fishing license.
+Information on PA regulations about state fishing licenses.

 If you’re searching the internet, looking for a place to launch your boat on the Delaware River, and you landed here?
 Why not forget all that?
-Hire a professional PA fishing guide provides everything, an easy way to find just this kind of fishing and boating related information you need.
+Hire a professional Pennsylvania fishing guide that provides everything, an easy way to find just this kind of fishing and boating-related information you need.

 Can you fish without a license in PA?

 Fishing Licenses are required in every state, including Pennsylvania.
 They have many creel limits and additional special regulations.
-Anglers are encouraged to ask questions, study the rules.
+Anglers are encouraged to ask questions and study the rules.